Students learn more about agriculture during Farmer’s Town Hall and Feed My School

-BURKE COUNTY, GA.
-(WJBF)- Burke county Public School’s School Nutrition Program’s aim is to educate the new generation on the importance of agriculture and the role they can play within the industry.
+BURKE COUNTY, Ga.
+(WJBF) — The school nutrition program at Burke County Schools’ aim is to educate the new generation on the importance of agriculture and the role they can play within the industry.

 “Hopefully it’ll be a life-long learning deal, but we need to get it set at an early age and it looks like Burke County is doing a wonderful job of that,” Screven Farmer Joe Boddiford said.